statespacedev/statespace/readme.md

-# distributions
+## distributions

 of uncertainty, confidence, knowledge

-their evolution over time

-as various processes take place
+their evolution over time as various processes take place

-including acquisition of new information

-# decisions
+## decisions

 and risk